 Yarrow (Achillea) comes in a ton of varieties.
 This beauty is Saucy Seduction and yes, all those different shades of pink are one plant.
 This baby just keeps putting out blooms all summer and into fall, plus the foliage is lovely too.

 Many varieties of Cranesbill (Geranium) bloom all summer.
-My favorites are Roxanne and Jolly Bee, which is pictured below.
+My favorites are Rozanne and Jolly Bee, which is pictured below.